freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.GSM.SIM.md

 ***Parameters:***

 <i>s: status</i>
 The authentication status for the SIM card.
-See <a href="specs/org.freesmartphone.GSM.SIM/#GetAuthStatus">GetAuthStatus</a> for a list of expected values.
+See [GetAuthStatus](specs/org.freesmartphone.GSM.SIM.GetAuthStatus)</a> for a list of expected values.